Dr Daniel Leybourne

 Brief Profile:

 I was awarded my PhD in 2019 from The University of Dundee.
-My PhD research primarily focussed on investigating how drought stress affects the plant-aphid relationship.
+My PhD research focussed on investigating how drought stress affects the plant-aphid relationship.
 With a sub-focus examining how aphid endosymbionts influence aphid behaviour and success in this system.

 Recent Publications